boxyhq/website/docs/retraced/apis/publisher-api.md

 ### [Swagger JSON](http://localhost:3000/auditlog/publisher/v1/swagger.json) | [API Console](https://retraced.readme.io/v1.0/reference)

 The Publisher API is the API that most applications will embed into a production system.
-This API contains the methods necessary to send new events into Retraced, create [viewer tokens](/docs/retraced/getting-started/embedded-viewer) and to programatically search events when the embedded viewer is not being used.
+This API contains the methods necessary to send new events into Retraced, create [viewer tokens](/docs/retraced/getting-started/embedded-viewer) and to programmatically search events when the embedded viewer is not being used.

 When possible, it's recommended to use one of the supported [SDKs](/docs/retraced/sdks/available-sdks) as these provide an easier way to get started.